ramachav/Optimizing-Compilers/README.md

 # Optimizing-Compilers
-Compilers class where I created and optimized a compiler in C using a flex and bison generator.
+Compilers class where I created and optimized a compiler in C using flex and bison.